jyoung7834/reading-notes/Read_11.md

 # AJAX & JSON
 Ajax is a technique for loading data into part of a page without having to refresh the entire page.
-The data is often sent in a format called JavaScript
+The data is often sent in a format called JavaScript.

 * Ajax refers to a group of technologies that allow you to update just one part of the page (rather than reload a whole page).